 (B) A customer's electric usage shall be metered by commercially acceptable measuring devices that comply with "American National Standards Institute" (ANSI) standards.
-Meter accuracy shall comply with the 2001 ANSI C 12.1 standards.
+Meter accuracy shall comply with the 2008 version of ANSI C 12.1 standards.
 No metering device shall be placed in service or knowingly allowed to remain in service if it does not comply with these standards.

 (C) Electric utility employees or authorized agents of the electric utility shall have the right of access to the electric utility's metering equipment for the purpose of reading, replacing, repairing, or testing the meter, or determining that the installation of the metering equipment is in compliance with the electric utility's requirements, or other such purposes necessary to permit the electric utility to carry out its authorized functions.

 (D) Meters that are not direct reading meters, such as meters with a multiplier not equal to 1.0, shall have the multiplier plainly marked on or adjacent to the meter.
 All charts taken from recording meters shall be marked with the date of the record, the meter number, the customer name, and the chart multiplier.
 The register ratio shall be marked on all meter registers.
 The watt-hour constant for the meter shall be placed on all watt-hour meters.